 On January 31, 2022, the Company completed its acquisition of all the outstanding and issued common shares of DLC Systems, Inc. d/b/a Congruitive ("Congruitive").
-Congruitive's signature software solution, Congruence.IQTM ("C.IQTM"), is a software platform that enables the interoperability of a wide range of devices.
+Congruitive's signature software solution, Congruence.IQ ("C.IQTM") marketed as TRUSyncTM, is a software platform that enables the interoperability of a wide range of devices.